awitten1/awitten1.github.io/_posts/2022-12-23-variant-indexes.md

 Here's the tradeoff: when a column can take only a few distinct values (let's call the number of distinct values the "cardinality") bitmaps are much more storage efficient.

-Here's why: let's assume we have a column indicating whether an individual is married.
+To understand why, let's imagine column for marital status.
 Every individual is either a married or not.
 Therefore, we need two bitmaps to store this information.
 This gives us `2M` bits that we need to store in total.
 Assuming 32 bits in a row number (RID), a RID list index would require `32M` bits for the same index.
 A RID-list index on any column requires `32M` bits because there are `M` rows and a RID requires 32 bits, and each RID appears once.
 So the storage savings is huge.

 Now let's take the state example from above.
 Assuming we are only storing US residents, every individual lives in exactly one state.
 And there are 50 states, we need to store 50 different bitmaps (one for each state).
 In this case the uncompressed size of a bitmap index is slightly worse than RID-lists (`32M` bits vs `50M`).
 The "density" of a bitmap is `1/50` because on average, for a particular bitmap, `1/50` of the bits are set to 1.
 However, since the density of this bitmap is low, the bitmaps will be very compressable (there will be many "runs" of 0s and 1s).
 So bitmaps still may be smaller.
 (I think they would be because most states are pretty rural, and the bitmaps associated with these states would be very compressable.)